Kelly Mears

 I didn't start with software.
 I started with sound.

 My undergrad thesis at Bard College explored Japanese soundscapes — how ambient noise shapes place and meaning in a culture that listens differently.
-That training in pattern recognition and systems thinking turned out to be exactly the foundation I needed for everything that came after.
+I didn't know it at the time, but that was the work that trained me to think in systems.

-From there I founded Tiny Pixel Collective, a consulting studio focused on progressive organizations.
-I built platforms for groups like NDN Collective, the Twin Cities Tenants Union, and dozens of advocacy orgs, always with the same question in mind: how do you make powerful tools accessible to people who are too busy changing the world to fight with their CMS?
+I spent years at Other98 building the tech infrastructure for national grassroots campaigns — Standing Rock, Fight for $15, work where downtime had real consequences.
+From there I started Tiny Pixel Collective, a consulting studio for progressive organizations.
+I built platforms for NDN Collective, Twin Cities Tenants Union, and dozens of advocacy orgs, always working on the same problem: how do you make good tools for people who are too busy changing the world to fight with their CMS?

 That question led me to open source.
-I became a lead developer within the Roots WordPress ecosystem, where my main project was bud.js — the official build system powering Sage and the broader Roots toolchain.
-Over four years I shipped 30+ packages, wrote 854+ pull requests, and built tooling used across thousands of WordPress projects.
-The project earned an Arctic Code Vault contribution badge. bud.js is now in maintenance mode, but the Roots ecosystem continues to thrive.
+I became a lead developer in the Roots WordPress ecosystem, where my main project was bud.js — the build system powering Sage and the broader Roots toolchain.
+Over four years: 30+ packages, 854+ pull requests, tooling used across thousands of WordPress projects. bud.js is in maintenance mode now, but the ecosystem keeps going.

-These days I'm a Senior Engineer at Carrot, building scalable web applications for a SaaS platform powering lead generation and marketing tools for real estate professionals.
-I still maintain open source work, still think a lot about developer experience, and I've gotten very interested in how AI is changing the way we write and think about code.
+These days I'm a Senior Engineer at Carrot, building the web platform behind their real estate SaaS.
+I still maintain open source projects and I've gotten interested in what AI tooling actually changes about how we write code day to day.

 When I'm not at a keyboard, my wife and I are cycling around Winston-Salem, NC, or being supervised by our cat.
 The cat has strong opinions about everything, especially food, and is not shy about sharing them.